-Isolate or isolation - The elimination or removal of a physical or atmospheric hazard by preventing its release into a confined space.
+Isolate or i[4]solation - [The process by which a permit-required confined space is removed from service and completely protected against the release of energy and material into the space by such means as]The elimination or removal of a physical or atmospheric hazard by preventing its release into a confined space.
 Isolation includes, but is not limited to, the following methods:

-blanking and blinding;
+- [B]blanking or blinding;[-]

-misaligning or removing sections of lines, pipes, or ducts;
+- [M]misaligning or removing sections of lines, pipes, or ducts;[-]

-a double-block-and-bleed system;
+- [A]a double block and bleed system;[-]

-machine guarding;
+- machine guarding;

+- [Lockout or tagout of all sources of energy.]

-blocking or disconnecting all mechanical linkages;
+- [B]blocking or disconnecting all mechanical linkages;

-locking out or tagging out energy sources.
+- locking out or tagging out energy sources.